 1. Student Name: Where did you complete your internship?
 3. What occupation specific skills did you observe/practice/learn?
 3. What is your overall rating of this program as a learning experience?
 Excellent: Good: Poor: 4.
-Excellent: Good: Poor: If you had an excellent or good learning experience, what made it good or excellent?
-4. If you had an excellent or good learning experience, what made it good or excellent?
-4. If you had an excellent or good learning experience, what made it good or excellent?
+If you had an excellent or good learning experience, what made it good or excellent?
+5. If your experience was less than satisfactory, please explain.